nreco/logging/README.md

 * if only `FileSizeLimitBytes` is specified file logger will create "test.log", "test1.log", "test2.log" etc
 * use `MaxRollingFiles` in addition to `FileSizeLimitBytes` to limit number of log files; for example, for value "3" file logger will create "test.log", "test1.log", "test2.log" and again "test.log", "test1.log" (old files will be overwritten).
+* if file name is changed in time (with `FormatLogFileName` handler) max number of files works only for the same file name.
+For example, if file name is based on date, `MaxRollingFiles` will limit number of log files only for the concrete date.

 ## Change log file name on-the-fly
 It is possible to specify a custom log file name formatter with `FileLoggerOptions` property `FormatLogFileName`.
 Log file name may change in time - for example, to create a new log file per day: